Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-4.md

 ]
 </code></pre>

-Now if you refresh your browser on local dev server (e.g. `localhost:5000`) you should be able to find `demo-inverse.html` generated next to other assets of the component.
+Now if you refresh your browser you should be able to find `demo-inverse.html` generated next to other assets of the component.
 To actually show the inverse theme we need to update the template `demos/src/demo.mustache` to use the data `{ "theme": "inverse" }` we have passed to it.
 In the code snippet below, we output the theme modifier class if a theme variable is found (see the [mustache documentation](https://mustache.github.io/mustache.5.html))

 <pre><code class="o-syntax-highlight--diff">&lt;!-- demos/src/demo.mustache -->